-Name at birth: Arthur William BlakeyArt Blakey co-founded the Jazz Messengers in the mid-1950s and led the band the rest of his life, turning out records, touring the world, introducing solos with his explosive "press roll" style and mentoring dozens of players toward their own careers.
+Name at birth: Arthur William BlakeyArt Blakey co-founded the Jazz Messengers in the mid-1950s and led the band the rest of his life, recording, touring and introducing solos with his explosive "press roll" style -- all the while mentoring dozens of players toward their own careers.
 After starting as a teen pianist in Pittsburgh clubs, Art Blakey soon switched to the drum set and had his first New York City gig in 1942.
 He played in the Fletcher Henderson and Billy Eckstein big bands alongside the likes of Dizzy Gillespie and Charlie Parker, freelanced with Thelonious Monk, Miles Davis and others, and experimented with a short-lived Seventeen Messengers band.
 A quintet he co-led with pianist Horace Silver recorded the popular album A Night at Birdland (1954) and they permanently named the group the Jazz Messengers.
-Silver left shortly after that.
-From At the Caf Bohemia (1955) to One for All (1990), Art Blakey hired at least 200 musicians for Messengers recordings and tours.
+(Silver left shortly after that.)
+From At the Café Bohemia (1955) to One for All (1990), Art Blakey hired at least 200 musicians for Messengers recordings and tours.
 Among them were such varied notables as Cedar Walton, Wayne Shorter, Woody Shaw, Chuck Mangione, Branford and Wynton Marsalis, Keith Jarrett, Freddie Hubbard, Clifford Brown and JoAnne Brackeen.